Team-Nifty-GmbH/flux-core/docs/print-views.md

 ```

 You can use tailwind to design your PDFs.
-Keep in mind that Javascript is not supported PDFs but you can still use it when you want to render your PrintableView as HTML.
+Keep in mind that Javascript is not supported in PDFs, but you can still use it when you want to render your PrintableView as HTML.